microsoft/fabricrealtimelab/modules/module07b.md

 ![Initial Report](../images/module07/pbid-initialreportview.png)

+Let's review what we are looking at in the screenshot above.
+The top left chart shows the stock prices in real time (and will ultimately update every second or so).
+The upper right shows the prices grouped by market, and the bottom chart shows future predictions.
 Note: if you do not have the *dim_symbol* table available, the top-right market chart will simply show the overall market.

 Next, right click the *predicted_price* table and select *New measure*.
 Measures are formulas written in the Data Analysis Expressions (DAX) language; for this DAX formula, enter *currdate = NOW()* as shown below:

 ![Create Measure](../images/module07/pbid-createmeasure.png)

 With the prediction chart selected, navigate to the additional visualizaton options (the magnifying glass/chart icon) and add a new *X-Axis Constant Line*.
-Use the formula button (fx) to choose a field, and select the *currdate* measure, as shown in the image below.
+Under *Value*, use the formula button (fx) to choose a field, and select the *currdate* measure, as shown in the image below.
 Enable the *Shade area* to *Before*, and configure the transparency and colors to your preference.

 ![Add X-Axis Constant Line](../images/module07/pbid-addcurrdatetovisual.png)

-You can also add other features, like solid veritcal lines.
+You can also add other features, like solid veritcal lines (modifying the visual's gridlines).
 When complete, your chart should look similar to the image below, where the dashed line on the predictions chart shows the current time, the past is shaded slightly, and lines appear for 12 hour block:

 ![X-Axis Constant Line](../images/module07/pbid-withline.png)